Who are we?

 We don’t have a synagogue building.
 However we meet regularly at a local community centre – and occasionally in member’s houses.
 Please make contact using our contact page or through a committee member for more information if you want to come along to a service or other activity.

-In recent years we have run various adult learning initiatives including - “Community of Learners”, “Textual Journey”, “Torah L’Am’, Limmud Chevrutah and ‘L’Chaim’.
-We are currently looking for a new course to run.
+In recent years we have run various adult learning initiatives including - “Community of Learners”, “Textual Journey”, “Torah L’Am’, Limmud Chevrutah,‘L’Chaim’ and on-line learning programs.
+We are always interested in starting new programs.

 We have been running a small Jewish Book Club for several years.
 Participants read a book and then discuss it together.
 We would welcome others joining this group - or maybe helping to form a second Book Club group?
 In any case, we would welcome other people reading the books – and commenting or reviewing them.